INDIAN FISH BREEDS AND REARING PRACTICES

 - The seeds of this fish can be reared in undrainable ponds.

-- It has a small head with elongated body.
-Mouth is prominent with thick lips, has short barbells.
+- It has a small head with an elongated body.
+The mouth is prominent with thick lips, has short barbells.

 - The colour of the fish is either blue or brownish gray.
-Scales of this fish are gray, red or black.
+The scales of this fish are gray, red or black.

-- Maximum length of the fish is 90 cms.
+- The maximum length of the fish is 90 cms.
 In one year it weighs around 900 g.

 - Generally found in rivers and canals.

-- This fish reaches maturity in second year.
-It spawns during monsoon and can breed naturally in rivers.
+- This fish reaches maturity in the second year.
+It spawns during the monsoon and can breed naturally in rivers.
 It can carry 2,26,000 to 2,80,0000 eggs depending on its size.